The list of side effects of MSG is rather long.

 MSG is one of the most effective ways to create an obese test subject in the lab for experiments.

-Often the symptom of left sided heart failure, pitting edema has been reported in some with an intolerance to MSG.
+Often the symptom of right sided heart failure, pitting edema has been reported in some with an intolerance to MSG.
 This is a condition where the feet and ankles swell up and if you press your finger into the swelling, a depression will remain for a short period of time.

 There are further links to Migraines and headaches, Autism, ADHD, seizures and even Alzheimer's.